Legionnaires Disease Prevention

 - Grow alongside other microorganisms: The presence of untreated algae or other bacteria and protozoa, which serve as hosts, may lead to the proliferation of Legionella.

 Mitigation and Prevention

-In potable water systems, the percentage of distal hot water outlets (faucets and showers) that test positive for Legionella has been shown to be an effective indicator of Legionnaires’ disease risk in healthcare facilities.
+In potable water systems, the percentage of distal hot water outlets (faucets and showers) that test positive for Legionella effectively indicates Legionnaires’ disease risk in healthcare facilities.
 This calculation is known as distal site positivity.
-The risk for healthcare-acquired Legionnaires’ disease increases if ≥30% of distal sites test positive for Legionella, especially L. pneumophila serogroup 1 that is established as a rule of thumb by the industry experts.
+The risk for healthcare-acquired Legionnaires’ disease increases if ≥30% of distal sites test positive for Legionella, especially L. pneumophila serogroup 1 is established as a rule of thumb by industry experts.
 In a non-potable water system, such as cooling towers, spas and pools, decorative water features, or other aerosol-generating equipment, the presence or concentration of Legionella is used as an indicator of risk.

 Legionella control can be achieved by first establishing a comprehensive Water Management Plan (WMP).
 WMP should be developed in line with ANSI/ASHRAE Standard 188-2018, Centers for Medicare and Medicaid Services (CMS) requirements, American Water Works Association (AWWA) C651/652, and compliance with applicable national, regional, and local regulations.
 More importantly, maintaining a strict operating rhythm with the facility staff will be crucial to success.

 - CDC GUIDANCE